 As I have stated above, not buying locally translates to more fuel consumed.
 And that also means more natural resources are used up.
 By shopping locally, you help reduce natural resource consumption.
 Resources such as oil and natural gas will be used less if we shop more in our own local area.

 Another environmental benefit of shopping local is supporting the workforce producing and distributing the food.
 By doing so, you help local farmers and market owners keep their respective jobs.
 Additionally, you also help support the jobs hidden to us like the stall-setters of markets, janitors who clean up the market by the end of the day, etc.

-Without us demanding for their products, they may lose their means of livelihood.
-This would result in more people seeking jobs elsewhere, therefore adding more carbon footprint due to fuel consumption.
+Without us demanding their products, they may lose their livelihood.
+This would result in more people seeking jobs elsewhere, adding more carbon footprint due to fuel consumption.

 Although many people agree that shopping locally has its benefits, there are also some who see it differently.
 According to a study conducted by the UK University of Exeter, shopping locally may not be as good for the environment as opposed to having food delivered.

 The study done by the researchers compared trips to a local farm shop with companies that deliver organic vegetable boxes to their customers.
 The following was stated: